 We are thinking of all of you and hoping that you are well.
-The RCDS campus will need to be closed until at least April 14 due to the ongoing COVID-19 pandemic.
+The RCDS campus will need to be closed due to the ongoing COVID-19 pandemic.
 We are grateful that during this time of school closure and physical distancing in the interest of public health, technology will enable human connection, ongoing teacher-student relationships, and the continuation of the engaged learning that characterizes the Rye Country Day experience.

 RCDS is an excellent school because we have outstanding faculty who pour themselves into planning thoughtful learning opportunities and developing meaningful relationships with their students.
 Another equally contributing factor to the School’s excellence is our student body, which comprises impressive learners who push themselves and each other to grow, discover passions, and dream big.
 Last but certainly not least, our RCDS families invest time, energy, and support in the School and in their children.
 This partnership allows us to deliver on our mission to raise leaders who have a lifelong passion for learning, understanding, and service.
 We are confident all of this will continue.